top of page

 Overnight in Karachi.

-Next we visit Makli Hill World Heritage necropolis in Thatta which is one of the largest necropolises in the world, offering stunning views and insights into the region's history.
+We visit Makli Hill necropolis in Thatta (UNESCO) which is one of the largest necropolises in the world, offering stunning views and insights into the region’s history.
 We explore the ancient graves and tombs and learn about the history and cultural significance of the site.

 Overnight in Hyderabad.

-We set out for Larkana, immersing ourselves in the spiritual essence of Pakistan.
-Our first stop is the shrine of Sufi saint Lal Shahbaz Qalandar, where we pay our respects and appreciate the remarkable architecture and historical significance of the site.
+We set out for Sukkar, immersing ourselves in the spiritual essence of Pakistan.
+Our first stop is the Sufi shrine of Lal Shahbaz Qalandar, where we pay our respects and appreciate the remarkable architecture of the site.

 Overnight in Sukkur.